chaurunda/Erina/README.md

 A discord bot waifu that add role on reaction and give you many little command

+## Installation

+To install follow the steps :

+Run `npm ci`

+Run `cp config.json.dist config.json`

+Open config.json and fill it

+`
+{
+  "token": "", // token of your bot
+  "messageId": "", // the message ID where the reactions are "prefix": "", // The prefix pour commandes "availableRoles": [""] // The names of emojis the users have to click to get a role with the same name. ex : :rose: will set to the user a role named rose (must be already created onto your server)
+}
+`

 ## Commands

 List of commands: